Self-disorder: Clinical relevance

 The presence of self-disorders may have predictive power for whether those with an at risk mental state will develop psychosis; the risk of suicidal ideation and suicide by people with schizophrenia, though depression would also be an important factor; predicting initial social dysfunction in people with either schizophrenic or bipolar psychosis; and whether a person will move to a schizophrenia spectrum diagnosis later.

+Considering the presence of self-disorders is useful when attempting to differentially diagnose disorders that can be confused with schizophrenia spectrum disorders.
+Autism spectrum disorder and schizotypal personality disorder can appear outwardly similar but have different etiologies and require different treatment approaches.
+The presence of self-disorders is evidence for a diagnosis of schizotypal personality disorder over autism spectrum disorder.
+Likewise, in the case of first instance psychosis, self-disorders are indicative of a diagnosis of schizophrenia in favor of other psychotic disorders.

 The presence of self-disorders may cause reduced person insight into their illness through the alteration of the basic structures of consciousness.

 Self-disorders are difficult for the people experiencing them to articulate spontaneously; and are not well-known, by either the general public or professionals in the field.
 Because of this, people will often make vague, clichéd complaints that mimic the symptoms of other mental disorders, symptoms such as "fatigue" or "concentration difficulties".
 Were a knowledgeable clinician to probe deeper, however, the underlying self-disorders may be assessed and help clarify the nature of the person's illness.
-In their review, Parnas, et al. (2014) say, "The psychiatrist’s acquaintance with the phenomenon of 'non-specific specificity' is, in our view, extremely important in the context of early diagnostic assessment, especially of people presenting with a vague, unelaborated picture of maladjustment, underperformance, chronic malaise and dysphoria, negative symptoms, or hypochondriac preoccupations."
+In their review, Parnas, et al. (2014) say, "The psychiatrist's acquaintance with the phenomenon of 'non-specific specificity' is, in our view, extremely important in the context of early diagnostic assessment, especially of people presenting with a vague, unelaborated picture of maladjustment, underperformance, chronic malaise and dysphoria, negative symptoms, or hypochondriac preoccupations."
 People with schizophrenia often describe their self-disorders as causing more suffering for them than psychosis.

 Self-disorders underlie most of the first-rank symptoms, those often termed passivity phenomena.
 There is a current proposal to list self-disorder as one of the symptoms of schizophrenia in the upcoming ICD-11.

+Evidence

+The first systematic review of empirical studies on self-disorders based on the EASE scale was published in 2021.
+It found consistent support for the concept as a characteristic component of schizophrenia spectrum disorders and not other mental disorders.
+Another systematic review and meta-analysis from 2022 covering an aggregated sample of 810 patients found good evidence to support the existence of self-disorders as core clinical feature in schizophrenia spectrum disorders.
+The concept and its link to schizophrenia was likewise supported by a 2021 meta-analysis.